 In today’s consumerist and globalized market, the increasing number of e-commerce enterprises are driving traditional retailers to embrace digital means of catering to their customers.
 The COVID-19 pandemic further threatened traditional retail and delivery models.
 According to the National Retail Federation's latest survey, more than 50% of consumers have ordered products online that they would typically purchase at the store.

-The COVID-19 pandemic compelled retailers to adapt their business models and inculcate technology in order to sustain operations.
+The pandemic compelled retailers to adapt their business models and inculcate technology in order to sustain operations.
 Retailers tend to create value, strengthen trust and enrich customer experience by offering consistently on-time and fast delivery services.
-Last year saw retailers speedily altering their delivery approach by utilizing retail delivery software in order to align with the consumers’ needs.
+2020 saw retailers speedily altering their delivery approach by utilizing retail delivery software in order to align with the consumers’ needs.
 The implementation of technology has also enabled retailers to retain customers by offering personalized options while shopping.

 What is retail delivery software?

 To ensure free shipping and meet same-day delivery expectations, savvy retailers are embracing advanced retail delivery software.
 Such software offers features like live tracking of delivery progress, and staying in contact with the delivery person for delivery updates, order accuracy (in terms of quantity and quality), route and capacity optimization, etc.

 Let’s imagine this.
 There is a corporate employee Jim who wants to give a retirement present to his boss this evening during a retirement party at the office premises.
 He calls up the nearest retail gift store to place an order for same-day delivery of a vintage vase.
 It initiates order fulfilment that includes everything from the sale of the product to post-delivery customer experience covering primary aspects such as: